DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Evaluation

 \subsection{Query Performance}

 Figure~\ref{exp:query_perf} compares the query performance of all evaluated systems, showing that \oursys consistently achieves superior retrieval efficiency even under an update-friendly storage architecture.
-Specifically, at 98\% recall, \oursys delivers \red{1.48–2.66$\times$} higher throughput than FreshDiskANN, with query latencies at only \red{36.61–66.59\%} of its levels.
-Compared to OdinANN, \oursys achieves \red{1.47–2.63$\times$} higher throughput while maintaining just \red{37.18–67.25\%} of its latency.
+Specifically, at 98\% recall, \oursys delivers \red{1.49–2.57$\times$} higher throughput than FreshDiskANN, with query latencies at only \red{38.0–65.7\%} of its levels.
+Compared to OdinANN, \oursys achieves \red{1.47–2.66$\times$} higher throughput while maintaining just \red{36.6–67.1\%} of its latency.

 To understand the source of these gains, we analyze I/O behavior during query.
 Greedy graph search typically follows a synchronous pattern: each expansion step requires loading the neighbors of the current node, computing distances, and selecting the next candidate before proceeding to the next.
 This sequential dependency leaves disk bandwidth underutilized.
-In contrast, our three-stage query decouples this process into a fast search stage, a filter stage, and a batched asynchronous vector I/O stage.
-In the first stage, we leverage the similarity-aware graph layout and an ANNS co-designed buffer to access topology, reducing the I/O counts and volume to minimize the sequential part.
-In the second stage, multi-PQs filter out redundant nodes from the ANN candidate queue.
+In contrast, our two-stage query engine decomposes the process into a fast search phase followed by candidate refinement with batched asynchronous vector I/O. In the first stage, we leverage the similarity-aware graph layout and an ANNS co-designed buffer to access topology, reducing the I/O counts and volume to minimize the sequential part.
+In the second stage, hierarchical PQ filters out redundant nodes from the ANN candidate queue.
 Finally, the selected vectors are fetched in a single batched asynchronous I/O, better utilizing SSD parallelism.

 Since sequential dependencies force multiple I/O requests, the I/O volume cannot faithfully reflect the actual query cost.
-Therefore, we compare I/O latency during query processing, as illustrated in Figure~\ref{fig:update_io} (b). \oursys reduces total query I/O latency by \red{65.76--82.23\%} compared to FreshDiskANN and by \red{64.63--81.67\%} against OdinANN.
+Therefore, we compare I/O latency during query processing, as illustrated in Figure~\ref{fig:update_io} (b). \oursys reduces total query I/O latency by \red{78.7-88.7\%} compared to FreshDiskANN and by \red{78.1-88.5\%} against OdinANN.
 These findings elucidate the root cause of the query improvements brought by \oursys.